p-laranjinha/thing-list/README.md

 By default every thing has 5 properties at the top:

-- **name**: Can ususally be the same as the name of the file, but can differ if you want characters not allowed in file names or if you want the file names to be smaller.
+- **name**: Can usually be the same as the name of the file, but can differ if you want characters not allowed in file names or if you want the file names to be smaller.